IBM/watson-training-from-on-prem-data/README.md

 ## Flow

-1. Source data is retained in on-premise Db2 database.
+1. Source data is retained in on-premises Db2 database.
-1. Data is accessible to Watson Studio via a Secure Gateway.
+1. Data is made accessible to Watson Studio via a Secure Gateway.
-1. Secure gateway is utilized to train a cloud-based machine learning model.
+1. Data is utilized to train a cloud-based machine learning model.

 ## Included components